-Other things we didn’t cover, which we know you’ll own are workout gear, outerwear, additional cold weather stuff — particularly for things like skiing.
+Other things we didn’t cover, which we know you’ll own are outerwear, shoes, additional cold weather stuff — particularly for things like skiing.
 Our goal here was to tackle the everyday, and I am far from minimalist when it comes to gear that needs to support my adventures.

 What deserves a place in your capsule wardrobe?

-The above selections are a guide to support the design of your own remixable wardrobe.
+The above selections are a guide to support the design of your own minimalist wardrobe.
 To get started choosing the pieces, consider the following:

-- Stick with one color palette, starting with a base color ie: gray, navy, or brown, that pairs back to everything (see above for how just a few pieces make many outfits).
+Stick with a core color palette, starting with a base color story ie: gray, navy, or brown, that pairs back to everything (see above for how just a few pieces make many outfits).

-Start with the minimum number of pieces and add more only when.
-Get to the point where you experience pain — like damn, I really need that — and then ask yourself if it’s filling a gap that you’re truly missing on most days.
+Start with the minimum number of pieces and add more only when its really necessary.
+Get to the point where you think damn, I really need that — and then ask yourself if it’s filling a gap that you’re truly missing on most days.

 Change things up with accessories — if you tend to get bored, it’s easy to mix things up with cool shoes, a funky tie, etc. You can get many more outfit combinations by mixing it up with accessories, and in fact they are the pieces that add real style.
 Think about this, how much more incredible does a guy look with a pocket square in his blazer pocket?
-I think, amazing.
+Amazing.

 I’ve tried to make my stuff fit my life, not the other way around, and I think that’s what a quality travel capsule wardrobe can do for you, too.